BlockstreamResearch/bip-frost-dkg/README.md

 Changing perspectives, this implies that even when obtaining a `SessionNotFinalizedError`, you MUST NOT conclude that the DKG session has failed, and as a consequence, you MUST NOT erase the seed.
-The underlying reason is that some other participant may deem the DKG session successful, and uses the resulting threshold public key (e.g., by sending funds to it).
+The underlying reason is that some other participant may deem the DKG session successful and use the resulting threshold public key (e.g., by sending funds to it).
-That other participant can, at any point in the future, wish to convince us of the success of the DKG session by presenting us recovery data.
+That other participant can, at any point in the future, wish to convince us of the success of the DKG session by presenting recovery data to us.

 *Arguments*: